 - Links to the wider objectives of the Council need to be improved, emphasising how the strategy will support the delivery of those objectives.

 Further details on the responses are available below:

 Mystery shopper – tackling poor procurement practice in government and wider public sector

 Mystery Shopper is an informal, anonymous service run by Cabinet Office allowing businesses to raise concerns and highlight the barriers they encounter when bidding for, or working on, public sector contracts.
 Issues can include:

 - Procurement that does not comply with government policy or EU rules

 The Mystery Shopper team will then work with the Council to resolve concerns.

-Before reporting an issue or concern to the Mystery Shopper Service please contact the Council’s Procurement Team directly on firstname.lastname@example.org so that we might attempt to resolve the issue.
+Before reporting an issue or concern to the Mystery Shopper Service please contact the Council’s Procurement Team directly on firstname.lastname@example.org so that we have an opportunity to resolve the issue.